 Some replacement shower heads include a small roll of Teflon thread tape.
-Alternatively, you can pick up a role from Bunnings for around $2.
+Alternatively, you can pick up a role from Bunnings.
 Also, you may not require a stepladder to reach the shower head, but it’s a good idea to have one on hand if required.

 Timeframe: 45 minutes

 Replacing a shower head is a relatively straightforward job.
 With the right tools, you could have the old shower head removed and a new one installed in about 15 minutes.
-But it wouldn’t hurt to allow longer in case of complications or inexperience.
+Have you tried to change a shower head before?
+If not, it wouldn’t hurt to allow longer in case of complications or inexperience.

 Remove Existing Shower Head

-Note: these instructions suit a one for one shower head replacement.
-Extra steps and tools are required if installing a ceiling mounted unit or one with an adjustable rail.
+Note: These instructions suit a one-for-one shower head replacement.
+Extra steps and tools are required if installing a ceiling mounted shower head or one with an adjustable rail or new shower arm.

-3. Unscrew the existing shower head or fitting by hand, rotating it counter clockwise.
+- Unscrew the existing shower head or fitting by hand, rotating it counterclockwise.
 Depending on the tightness of the existing head, you may require soft jaw pliers to grip and turn it.
 This occurs when a head is tight or corroded from years of use.

-6. Use a cloth or towel to dry the surface and pipe completely, then you’re ready to fit the new shower head.
+- Use a cloth or towel to dry the surface and pipe completely, then you’re ready to fit the replacement shower head.

 Fitting New Shower Heads

-2. Apply the Teflon tape in a clockwise direction matching the thread of the pipe.
-Hold the end in place during the first rotation, then let go and wrap the tape around 6 or 7 more times.
+- Apply the Teflon tape in a clockwise direction matching the thread of the pipe.
+Hold the end in place during the first rotation, then let go and wrap the tape around six or seven more times.
 This tape will help ensure no pressurised water escapes from behind the showerhead and drips down the wall or back into the wall cavity.